farhangnaderi/skyink/README.md

 **GUI Options:**
 - `-p, --port PORT` - Port to run the server on (default: 5000)
 - `--host HOST` - Host to bind to (default: 0.0.0.0)
-- `--no-debug` - Disable debug mode
+- `--debug` - Enable debug mode (disabled by default for production use)

 ### Option 2: Command Line